vigneshraaj00/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+## NAME : Vignesh raaj s
+## REG NO : 212223230239
-# Uploading temperature sensor data in Thing Speak cloud
+# Ex - 03 Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.